perfacilis/geocoder/README.md

 See: https://console.cloud.google.com/apis/credentials

 Create a new API key, ensure to:
-1. Restrict it to your IP(s) only
+1. restrict it to your IP(s) only;
-2. Restrict it to use the Geocoding API only.
+2. restrict it to use the Geocoding API only.

 If you're using the Google Maps JS API you'll probably have to create a different key because that key should be restricted to HTTP referers (web sites).